BROADSoftware/HADeploy/docsite/docs/installation.md

 ### Ansible

 HADeploy internally use [Ansible](http://docs.ansible.com/ansible/).
-If it is not already installed, you can install it independantly, or let HADeploy install it automatically.
+If it is not already installed, you can install it independently, or let HADeploy install it automatically.

 NB: HADeploy require at least **Ansible version 2.3.0**